The best iPhone yet

 While the S23 has solid software and offers four OS version upgrades, iOS has an advantage with its track record of supporting iPhones for much longer periods.
 If battery life is your priority, you should go for the S23 Ultra.
 On the other hand, if you want to take a lot of photos and videos with your phone, and expect the best performance, the iPhone 14 Pro is the right one for you.
 Overall performance is pretty great on both phones.

 The iPhone 14 Pro is the best iPhone you can get.
 The biggest difference between it and the S23 Ultra is the pricing.
 The iPhone starts at $999, while the S23 Ultra starts at $1,199.
-While these two phones have some differences, the iPhone 14 Pro is a better value for the money.
+While these two phones have some differences, the iPhone 14 Pro is a better value for the money and it can be further reduced with the many iPhone 14 Pro deals around.
 The Galaxy S23 Ultra wins out in some categories and the iPhone 14 Pro in some others, but the S23 Ultra costs considerably more.

 The S23 Ultra thus remains as the better bet only if you're willing to pay for a bigger screen, better battery life, or have a strong preference for Android.
 For everybody else, the iPhone 14 Pro is the phone to buy,